dukkk3/react-rest-api-typescript-boilerplate/README.md

 # react-rest-api-typescript-boilerplate

+I will be glad to any suggestions and corrections, for I am constantly trying to improve the structure of my projects :)

+My email for contact - phoenix.ofdarkness@mail.ru

 # Pages
 This folder contains the components that form the pages.
 (Can use Containers, Smart, Ordinary, Simple, and UI components in their implementation)